DanielYWoo/fast-object-pool/README.md

 How it works
 --------------
 The pool will create multiple partitions, in most cases a thread always access a specified partition, so the more partitions you have, the less probability you run into thread contentions.
 Each partition has a blocking queue (JCL wait-free CAS/LLSC based) to hold poolable objects; to borrow an object, the first object in the queue will be removed; returning an object will append that object to the end of the queue.
 The idea is from ConcurrentHashMap's segments design and BoneCP connection pool's partition design.
+This project started since 2013 and has been deployed to many projects without a problem.
+In the next major version, I am considering using disruptor to make it even faster.
+Any suggestion is welcomed.

 How fast it is